 From time to time, we may become involved in various lawsuits and legal proceedings.
 Litigation is subject to inherent uncertainties and an adverse result in these or other matters may arise from time to time that may harm our business.
-Except as set forth herein, we are currently not aware of any such legal proceedings or claims that will have, individually or in the aggregate, a material adverse effect on our business, financial condition or operating results.
+Except as set forth in this Item 1 of Part II or in Item 1 of Part I, "Financial Statements Note 11 - Contingencies and Guarantees", or in Item 3 of Part I, "Legal Proceedings", of our 2022 Annual Report on Form 10-K, as Item 1 of Part II, "Legal Proceedings", of our Quarterly Reports on Form 10-Q for the periods ended March 31, 2023 and June 30, 2023, we are currently not aware of any such legal proceedings or claims that will have, individually or in the aggregate, a material adverse effect on our business, financial condition or operating results.